-This standard replaces SIC 12 Consolidation Special purpose entities and certain parts of

-IAS 27 - Consolidated and separate financial

-statements.
-The new standard identifies a

-single model of control and provides more
+This standard replaces SIC 12 Consolidation - Special purpose entities and certain parts of IAS 27 - Consolidated and Separate financial statements.
+The new standard identifies a single control model and defines, on a more structured basis, the requirements for determining whether or not control exists.
+This provision is particularly important for cases that qualify as "de facto control".

-detailed guidelines on checking its existence.

-This provision is particularly important for cases

-that qualify as "de facto control".